CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Programming Paradigm.md

 ## Object Oriented Programming

-Object Oriented Programming is a paradigm which structures code into objects, associating and bundling related data and methods within these objects.
+Object Oriented Programming is a paradigm which structures code into objects rather than functions and logic.
+An object or class (these terms are often interchangable) bundles related data (attributes) and behaviours (methods) into modular units, aligning with real world entities and their relationships.
+OOP promotes code organisation, reusability and maintainability through abstraction, encapsulation, inheritance and polymorphism (more on those terms below!)

-### Objects and Classes

-Our application uses data which naturally map to objects.
-On the beckend, we will be using Mongoose Models and Schemas to serve as blueprints for documents in MongoDB.

-**Core Models (Classes):**

-* user.js
-* movie.js
-* director.js
-* genre.js
-* rating.js
-* friendship.js
-* reelList.js
-* leaderboardEntry.js
-* recommendation.js
-* reelProgress.js

-*Note:* The leaderboardEntry.js file may not be needed in the final production application, as this may be implemented through aggregation of data from the user.js objects and rating.js objects.
+### The Four Pillars of OOP

+The four key principles of OOP are referred to as _The Four Pillars_.
+They are a set of rules to follow when creating an application, in order to help write clean, efficient and maintainable codebases.
+Let's discuss The Four Pillars in detail below.

+#### Abstraction

+Essentially, this is ensuring that overcomplicated details of your code are "hidden away".
+Abstraction is essential to keeping your code dry, as

-### Encapsulation
+#### Encapsulation

-Integral methods and properties for each object will be stored in their classes, with authorization and validation being the key focus.
+Encapsulation is the major benefit of using OOP in our MERN project.
+Mongoose models and schemas will allow us to create modular functionality for each entity.

-### Inheritance
+#### Inheritance

-Unclear

-### Polymorphism
+#### Polymorphism

-### Depedencies